sysrex/sysrex-website/content/posts/2025-04-29_Create_your_won_rollup_opstack.md

 ```

 `$L1_RPC_URL` → your Sepolia RPC URL (Alchemy, Infura, etc.)

 `$GS_ADMIN_PRIVATE_KEY` → Admin wallet’s private key you generated earlier

-What Happens During This Step?
-Contracts like the L1StandardBridge, SystemConfig, OutputOracle etc. are deployed on Sepolia
+- Contracts like the L1StandardBridge, SystemConfig, OutputOracle etc. are deployed on Sepolia
-Deployer records all deployed contract addresses into `.deployer/state.json`
+- Deployer records all deployed contract addresses into `.deployer/state.json`
-The deployment flow follows the config you created earlier
+- The deployment flow follows the config you created earlier
-If everything works, you’ll see success messages with deployed addresses.
+- If everything works, you’ll see success messages with deployed addresses.

 If something fails (like “out of gas” errors), check:
 Fund balances on Admin account
 Correct environment variables loaded